UY Volantis

 UY Volantis, also known as EXO 0748-676, is a low mass X-ray binary system located in the constellation Volans.
 With an apparent magnitude of 16.9, it requires a powerful telescope to see.
 With a radial velocity of 20 km/s, it is drifting away from the Solar System, and is currently located 26,000 light years away.

+The discovery of EXO 0748-676, in EXOSAT data, was announced by Arvid N. Parmar et al. in 1985.

 Properties

 The properties of the two system components are uncertain and contradictory.
 One component is almost certain to be a neutron star, which has a fairly strict upper mass limit.
 The other component is a low mass star, but its properties are affected by the close neutron star.
 The two components orbit each other every 3.82 hours.